-The perfect match – Find out which washing method is best suited for your material
+Which washing method is best suited for your material?

 Everyone in your family has that special item they just can’t wear enough.
 Over time, washing items incorrectly can cause them to lose colour and shape.
 So we’ve put together a quick guide to matching washing methods to material so that your family’s favourites can stay fabulous for longer.

 Although denim is probably one of the sturdiest materials, the washing method shouldn’t be as rough as one might think.

 - Always turn your jeans inside out before popping them into the wash.